AlaskaAirlines/auro-button/README.md

 ### Dependencies

-The use of any Auro Component has a dependency on the [Auro Design Tokens](http://auro.alaskaair.com/getting-started/developers/design-tokens).
-Be sure to read through all the [install instructions](http://auro.alaskaair.com/getting-started/developers/design-tokens/install) to ensure the best results.
+The use of any Auro Component has a dependency on the [Auro Design Tokens](https://auro.alaskaair.com/getting-started/developers/design-tokens).
+Be sure to read through all the [install instructions](https://auro.alaskaair.com/getting-started/developers/design-tokens/install) to ensure the best results.

-### Define dependency in project component
+### Defining a dependency

-Define the component dependency within each component that is using the `<ods-button>` or `<auro-button>` components.
+Define the component dependency within the project using either the `<ods-button>` or `<auro-button>` web components.

 ```javascript
 import "@alaskaairux/ods-button";